loveencounterflow/jizura-cjk-strokecounts/README.md

 implementation of the Fisher-Yates algorithm), and added it as curve **Q** to the chart.
 And indeed: after some initial small-sample jittering, the average strokecount quickly approaches and stays close to the total average strokecount.
-While this does not prove that my frequency ranking is without problems, it at least does show it is very probably not random, either.
+While this does not prove that the frequency ranking is without problems, it at least does show it is very probably not random, either.